What are the different types of alopecia ?

 Alopecia areata totalis

-It is the type in which there is a total loss of hair on the scalp.
+this variant results in a total loss of hair on the scalp.

 Alopecia areata Universalis